 Queen Dugu Jialuo — Smart and Monogamous Worshiper

 In ancient Chinese history, a man could have a wife and many concubines, as long as they could afford it.
-Therefore, the Polygamy had been quite common in the noble and wealthy family.
+Therefore, Polygamy had been quite common in noble and wealthy families.

 Most women followed the system in a patriarchal society, except for Queen Dugu Jialuo, who strongly opposed the Polygamy system in her entire life.

-Dugu Jialuo or Qieluo (544 — 602), respected as Queen Dugu or Empress Wenxian, a very famous queen in the history of China, was smart and influential on politics.
+Dugu Jialuo or Qieluo (544 — 602), respected as Queen Dugu or Empress Wenxian, a very famous queen in the history of China, was smart and influential in politics.

 Moreover, as a Monogamous worshiper and Polygamy challenger, Queen Dugu Jialuo was also quite well known for her jealousy.